 It is recommended that no abrupt action be taken.
-The basics of hand washing and personal distancing (Social Distancing) will be your best protection along with established non-pharmaceutical support such as Vitamin C. You should contact your GP for individual clinical advice.
+The basics of hand washing and personal distancing (Social Distancing) will be your best protection along with established non-pharmaceutical support such as rest and exercise.
+You should contact your GP for individual clinical advice.

 I guess that this latest info does alter the likely numbers of at risk people.
 A large proportion of the population takes a blood pressure medication and commonly a combination ACE inhibitor and Beta Blocker.
 That does tend to increase the “at risk” group size.
 I am assuming that the Italian data is provided via the medical and medication history of those who died or became acute cases.
 It is not clear if untreated high blood pressure poses the same risk factors.

 If you’re not an old man with several “co-morbidities” (things going wrong at once) you are very likely to be just fine.
 You will most likely be exposed and not feel sick at all.
 You are healthy!
 You might also have a cold/flu for a few days.
 It will likely be mild so you should spend at least a day in bed and then wait till you’re feeling good before going back to work.

 I have been concerned about the lung health of Sydney residents post the fires and dust of the last 4 months.
 This is known to reduce lung tissue health.
 We are more likely to get a cough that is hard to shake.
 The COVID-19 bug enters the body via the lungs.